isc-projects/stork/doc/user/overview.rst

 the logs from the syslog or standard output.
 The Stork agent must have the necessary permissions to access the log files.

-Viewing the DHCP data
+Viewing the DHCP Data
 =====================

-The Stork server has a extensive capabilities to display the DHCP state and configuration.
+The Stork server has extensive capabilities to display the DHCP state and configuration.
 It aggregates the data from all connected Kea servers and presents it in a comprehensive form.
-It allows the user to browse all details of all networks in a single place even if they are spread across multiple Kea servers.
+The server allows the user to browse all details of all networks in a single place, even if they are spread across multiple Kea servers.

 The Stork server has dedicated pages for viewing the following data:

-- Viewing subnets
+- Subnets

-  The user can see all subnets defined in the Kea servers.
-The user can view the subnet details, such as the subnet ID, subnet prefix, related DHCP options, and subnet pools.
+  The user can see all subnets defined in the Kea servers, and can view the subnet details, such as the subnet ID, subnet prefix, related DHCP options, and subnet pools.

-  The user can also see the statistics of the subnet usage.
-They are presented only if the ``stats_cmds`` hook is loaded in a particular Kea server.
+  The subnet usage statistics are presented only if the ``stats_cmds`` hook is loaded on the Kea server.

-  If the particular subnet is specified in multiple Kea servers, it is displayed only once, with a list of server names where it is defined.
+  If a particular subnet is specified on multiple Kea servers, it is displayed only once, with a list of server names where it is defined.

-  Introduced in Stork 0.4.0.

-- Viewing shared networks
+- Shared networks

-  The user can see all shared networks defined in the Kea servers.
-The user can view the shared network details, such as the shared network ID, and shared network name.
+  The user can see all shared networks defined in the Kea servers, and can view the shared network details, such as the shared network ID and shared network name.
 The server displays the list of subnets belonging to the shared network.
-The user can see the overall utilization of the shared network and the utilization of the subnets belonging to the shared network.
+The user can see the overall utilization of the shared network as well as the utilization of the subnets belonging to the shared network.

-  The utilization data and other statistics are presented only if the ``stats_cmds`` hook is loaded in a particular Kea server.
+  The utilization data and other statistics are presented only if the ``stats_cmds`` hook is loaded on the Kea server.

-  Introduced in Stork 0.5.0.

-- Viewing host reservations
+- Host reservations

   The user can see all host reservations defined in the Kea servers.
 The user can view the host reservation details, such as host identifiers, DHCP options,